farm-ng/tractor/doc/core_module.rst

 Persistent Data
 ---------------

-Farm-ng persists data such as configuration files and logs to the filesystem.
+farm-ng persists data such as configuration files and logs to the filesystem.

 The directory containing this data, along with a set of conventions that describe its structure, are referred to collectively as the **Blobstore**.

-Farm-ng provides libraries to facilitate safe, structured interaction with the blobstore.
+farm-ng provides libraries to facilitate safe, structured interaction with the blobstore.
 However, as a directory on disk, the blobstore is also always available for introspection and manipulation via standard command-line or desktop tools.

 Whenever possible, we prefer to persist data in standard file formats, rather than as opaque binary blobs.